-Sarah Olivas, PsyD and Brandi Ellis, PhD Audience: Home Visitation
+Sarah Olivas, PsyD & Brandi Ellis, PhD Audience: HVs Introductory Bon Secour I

-Parent-Child Interaction Therapy (PCIT) is an evidence-based parent training program for young children with emotional and behavioral disorders that emphasizes the quality of the parent-child relationship.
+Parent-Child Interaction Therapy (PCIT) is an evidence-based parent training program for young children with emotional and behavioral disorders that emphasizes the quality of the parentchild relationship.
 In this session, we will cover the theory and development of PCIT and the important therapeutic components of the intervention.
-Appropriate treatment uses and populations will be identified, as well as existing adaptations of the protocol to be used with specific populations (e.g., toddlers, autism, anxiety, classroom behaviors).
+Appropriate treatment uses Printable schedule updated 10-19-24 and populations will be identified, as well as existing adaptations of the protocol to be used with specific populations (e.g., toddlers, autism, anxiety, classroom behaviors).
 The steps to become certified in PCIT through PCIT International will be discussed.